Particular/docs.particular.net/servicecontrol/creating-config-file.md

 In Versions 1.8.3 and above the upper limit has been removed to allow for longer retention.
 This was done to allow customers with low volumes of messages to retain them longer.
 Setting this value too high can cause the embedded RavenDB to become large and unresponsive when indexing.
 See [Capacity and Planning](capacity-and-planning.md).

 #### ServiceControl/AuditRetentionPeriod

-This setting is only applicable from Version 1.12.0 and higher.
+This setting is only applicable from Versions 1.12.0 and higher.

 The period to keep an audit message for before it is deleted.

 Type: timespan